What is Leadership Coaching?

 Think of coaching as a relationship built over time.

-Once your goals are clear, you and your coach will meet regularly for focused, confidential sessions, usually between 30-60 minutes at a time.
+Once your goals are clear, you and your coach will meet regularly for focused, confidential sessions, usually 30-60 minutes at a time.

 Each session might center around a specific topic, such as handling conflict, delegating responsibilities, or leading through organizational change, but it’s up to you to steer the conversation and bring talking points for your coach to respond to.

-Unlike traditional management training, this is about real-world application.
 You’ll often bring current situations to the table, such as difficult conversations with team members, high-stakes presentations, or leadership dilemmas and get practical support to navigate them in return.

-Progress updates
+Progress Updates

 These can be tracked asynchronously, and can also be audio notes, allowing freeform, messy thoughts to develop between sessions in a trusted space.